pranshu27/NIRF-Data-Analysis/README.txt

 -----------------------------------------------------------------------------------------

-Steps to execute:
+Steps to execute project:
    1. Extract group34-project.zip in your local system
+   2. Steps to execute the preprocessing part:
+         1. Goto folder named "Preprocessing"
+         2. Goto Preprocessing1 or Preprocessing2
+         3. Open your command line Terminal in the same folder and run the following commands ./preprocessing1.sh or ./preprocessing2.sh to run either preprocessing parts.
+   3. Steps to execute the analysis part:
+         1. Goto folder named "Analysis"
          2. Open your command line Terminal in the same folder and run the following commands ./analysis.sh

 -----------------------------------------------------------------------------------------

 NOTE: